 What is a Community Lien on Sole and Separate Property?

-One common examples we see occurs when the parties choose to live in a home owned by one spouse prior to marriage; thereby making that house the sole and separate property of the spouse who owns it.
+One common example we see occurs when the parties choose to live in a home owned by one spouse before marriage; thereby making that house the sole and separate property of the spouse who owns it.
 However, the parties begin investing community money to make improvements to the home and to pay the monthly mortgage.
-The community, therefore, may have a community lien against the home to the extent such improvements increased the value of the home and/or decreased the mortgage balance owing on the home.
+The community, therefore, may have a community lien against the home to the extent such improvements increased the value of the home or decreased the mortgage balance owing on the home.

-The second most common example of the creation of a community lien is when one spouse owns a business prior to marriage and the value of that business increases during marriage due to the labors of either or both spouses or the investment of money into the business.
+The second most common example of the creation of a community lien is when one spouse owns a business before marriage, and the value of that business increases during marriage due to the labors of either or both spouses or the investment of money into the business.
 The community, therefore, may have a lien against the business for income held within the business and the increase in the market value of the business.

 Contact Our Scottsdale Arizona Community Property Attorneys

 Call us at (480) 305-8300 to schedule a consultation with one of our Scottsdale Arizona Community Property Attorneys regarding Arizona community property laws or any other Arizona family law matter.